TIBCOSoftware/snappy-examples/README.md

 In order to run this example, we need to install the following:

 1. [Apache Kafka 0.8.2.2](http://kafka.apache.org/downloads.html)
-2. [SnappyData POC 0.2.2 Release](https://github.com/SnappyDataInc/snappy-poc/releases/download/v0.2.2/snappydata-poc-0.2.2-bin.tar.gz).
+2. [SnappyData 0.2.2 build](https://github.com/SnappyDataInc/snappy-poc/releases/download/v0.2.2/snappydata-0.2.2-bin.tar.gz).
 The build contains the binaries for snappydata product as required by the Ad analytics example of this repository.
 Unzip it.
-The binaries will be inside "snappydata-poc-0.2.2" directory.
+The binaries will be inside "snappydata-0.2.2-bin" directory.
 3. JDK 7.0 or JDK 8

 Then checkout the Ad analytics example